ablaom/MLJTuning.jl/README.md

 state = setup(tuning::MyTuningStrategy, model, range, verbosity)
 ```

-The `setup` function is for initializing the mutable `state` of the
+The `setup` function is for initializing the `state` of the tuning
-tuning algorithm (needed, by the algorithm's `models!` method; see
+algorithm (needed, by the algorithm's `models!` method; see below).
+Be
+sure to make this object mutable if it needs to be updated by the
-below) and an empty history object.
-The `state` generally stores, at
+`models!` method.
+The `state` generally stores, at the least, the
-the least, the range or some processed version thereof.
-In
+range or some processed version thereof.
+In momentum-based gradient
-momentum-based gradient descent, for example, the state would include
+descent, for example, the state would include the previous
-the previous hyperparameter gradients, while in GP Bayesian
+hyperparameter gradients, while in GP Bayesian optimization, it would
-optimization, it would store the (evolving) Gaussian processes.
+store the (evolving) Gaussian processes.

 If a variable is to be reported as part of the user-inspectable
 history, then it should be written to the history instead of stored in